3 Natural Ways to Offset the Pain of Hip Dysplasia in Dogs

 Hip dysplasia is an unfortunate genetic disease and will eventually result in pain and dysfunction for dogs affected by it.
 However, much can be done to offset the pain and slow the progression of arthritis, especially if it is detected early.
 The best course of action, especially if you have a large breed or symptomatic dog, is to open a conversation with your veterinarian and to work closely with them to form a plan.

 Unfortunately, multimodal treatment for hip dysplasia pain can be expensive.
 Pet insurance for your dog may help to offset the pain in your pocketbook.
-AKC Pet Insurance (underwritten by Independence American Insurance Company) offers coverage for alternative treatment after a 30-day waiting period, as long as it’s related to an eligible condition that was diagnosed by a vet and you opted for the Hereditary Coverage add-on before your pet was 2 years of age.
+AKC Pet Insurance (underwritten by Independence American Insurance Company) offers coverage for alternative treatment after a 30-day waiting period, as long as it’s related to an eligible condition that was diagnosed by a vet and you opted for the Hereditary Coverage add-on.